tslearn-team/tslearn/tslearn/docs/gettingstarted.rst

 In `tslearn`, a time series is nothing more than a two-dimensional `numpy` array with its first dimension corresponding to the time axis and the second one being the feature dimensionality (1 by default).

-Then, if we want to manipulate sets of time series, we can cast them to three-dimensional arrays (if all time series are the same length) or a list of time series, using ``to_time_series_dataset``.
+Then, if we want to manipulate sets of time series, we can cast them to three-dimensional arrays, using ``to_time_series_dataset``.
+If time series from the set are not equal-sized, NaN values are appended to the shorter ones and the shape of the resulting array is ``(n_ts, max_sz, d)`` where ``max_sz`` is the maximum of sizes for time series in the set.

 .. code-block:: python